masasam/ansible-setup-server/README.md

-## ansible でプロビジョニングしたいサーバーの準備
+## Preparing the server you want to provision with ansible

-対象 OS
+Target OS
-Archlinux
+- Archlinux
-Debian8 stretch
+- Debian8 stretch
-Centos7
+- Centos7

-root で ansible で利用する user を作成
+Create user to use with ansible as root
-user 名は ansible にする
+User name should be ansible

     useradd -m -G wheel -s /bin/zsh ansible su - ansible